A thinking companion to the PMA Blueprint — looking at the years to 2050.

 Art, lectures, school use, studio programs, public commons, climate refuge, café, evening life.
 A place you use, not only visit.

-Libraries and universities have spent two painful decades reinventing themselves under nearly identical pressure — from broadcast to participation, from gatekeeping to belonging.
-Museums may follow a similar arc.
-Galleries stay central, but interpretation, debate, archives, residencies, and lifelong learning grow up alongside them.
+Libraries and universities spent two painful decades reinventing themselves under nearly identical pressure.
+Museums may follow the same arc — galleries stay central, while interpretation, debate, archives, residencies, and lifelong learning grow up alongside them.

 Physical art, digital art, Indigenous knowledge, local stories, climate history, oral history, AI-assisted interpretation.
 Preservation widens.